-Choose Five Courses In One Area Concentration (15 credits)
+Choose Five Courses In One Concentration (15 credits)

 In addition to eight core courses, students select a concentration area and complete five courses.
-In concentrations where only five courses appear, the student will take all of those courses.

 Students may pursue multiple concentration areas.
 Select five from a second concentration.
+Students may overlap two courses between concentrations.
 A minimum of three separate courses must be completed in concentrations where courses overlap.